Let this Tarragon Chicken simmer away in your slow cooker all day, and you will be in for an incredible dinner.

 - Pour the broth into a 6-7 qt slow cooker.

-- In a small bowl, combine the mustard, 1 tsp salt and 1/8 tsp pepper; rub the chicken with the mustard.
+- In a small bowl, combine the mustard, 1 teaspoon salt and ⅛ teaspoon pepper; rub the chicken with the mustard.

 - Place the chicken in the slow cooker and top with the garlic and 2 tbs tarragon.